Nurdin027/Nurdin027/README.md

 - 👋 Hi, I’m @Nurdin027
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning python language
-- 📫 How to reach me on email at amarnurdin000@gmail.com and instagram at www.instagram.com/_nurdinamar
+- 📫 You can reach me on email at amarnurdin000@gmail.com and instagram at www.instagram.com/_nurdinamar

 <!---